fecet/pixi/docs/reference/cli/pixi/install.md

 Running `pixi install` is not required before running other commands like `pixi run` or `pixi shell`.
 These commands will automatically install the environment if it is not already installed.

 You can use `pixi reinstall` to reinstall all environments, one environment or just some packages of an environment.

+Use the `--to-prefix` flag to install packages to a custom directory instead of the default environment location.

 --8<-- "docs/reference/cli/pixi/install_extender:example"